ArchangelX360/gradle-icon-generator-plugin/README.md

-# image-generator
+# jetbrains-assignment

-A gradle plugin to generate PNG files from Base64 encoded strings declared in Java sources.
+A Gradle plugin to generate PNG files from Base64 encoded strings declared in Java sources.